crh3675/nodeii/README.md

 __Nodeíí__ is not a framework.
 It is a loose coupling of high-level services that will assist you in building applications. __Nodeíí__ includes some well-supported libraries to get you started but you can easily swap-out anything, anytime. __Nodeíí__ gives you the power to make your own decisions while helping lead the way.

-As a developer, __you__ should be able to control your dependencies, not the modules.

-Sensei says, KISS.
+"Don't let your dependencies control your project!
+Sensei says, KISS"
 _____________________________________________________

 Nodeíí is configured to use simple but well supported libraries:

 - ExpressJS